Latin American and Caribbean Group

-The Group of Latin America and Caribbean Countries, or GRULAC, is one of the five United Nations Regional Groups composed of 33 Member States from Central and South America, as well as some islands in the West Indies.
+The Group of Latin America and Caribbean Countries, or GRULAC, is one of the five United Nations Regional Groups composed of 33 Member States from Central and South America, as well as island nations in the Caribbean.
 Its members compose 17% of all United Nations members.

 The Group, as with all the regional groups, is a non-binding dialogue group where subjects concerning regional and international matters are discussed.
 Additionally, the Group works to help allocates seats on United Nations bodies by nominating candidates from the region.

+In 1985, the group was known as the Latin American Group.
+This was changed to Latin American and Caribbean Group sometime between 1985 and 1986.

 Member States

 The following are the Member States of the Latin American and Caribbean Group:

 Representation

 Security Council

 The Latin American and Caribbean Group currently holds two seats on the Security Council, both non-permanent.
 The current members of the Security Council from the Group are:

 Economic and Social Council

 The Latin American and Caribbean Group currently holds 10 seats on the United Nations Economic and Social Council.
 The current members of the Economic and Social Council from the Group are: